bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 1. Insert `Gradle Runner` step after testing steps. `Android Build` step can only build one variant so if this step is part of your workflow, then we advise you to replace it with our `Gradle Runner` step.
 2. Click the `Config` section of the step.
-3. Specify the `assemble` [Gradle tasks](/tips-and-tricks/android-tips-and-tricks/#what-are-gradle-tasks-and-how-can-i-get-the-list-of-available-tasks-in-my-project/) by adding your build variants' task names in the `Gradle task to run` step input field - as many tasks names as many build variants you want to build in one workflow.
+3. Specify the `assemble` [Gradle tasks](/tips-and-tricks/android-tips-and-tricks/#what-are-gradle-tasks-and-how-can-i-get-the-list-of-available-tasks-in-my-project/) by adding your build variants' task names in the `Gradle task to run` step input field - as many task names as many build variants you want to build in one workflow.
 Each task name must be **exactly the same build variant name** what you have listed in `Build Variant` window of Android Studio!
 Make sure you separate them only with a space, no need for `,`!
 In the below image, you can see the order of the steps for the deploy workflow and the `Gradle Task to run` step input with the two build variants:

    `assembleMyflavorDebug` and `assembleMyflavorDebugAndroidTest`